 Guests & your Google connected home devices

 Anyone invited into your home may be able to interact with your Google connected home devices and services.
-For example, anyone in your home, including a guest, may be able to activate the speaker and display devices in your home by saying, "Ok Google," “Hey Google,” or using a different activation method such as long press on your device.
+For example, anyone in your home, including a guest, may be able to activate the speaker and display devices in your home by saying, "Ok Google", “Hey Google” or using a different activation method such as long press on your device.
 To better understand how Google protects your privacy when you use our connected home devices and services, continue reading below and read the Google Nest privacy FAQs.
-You can also learn more about Google Assistant and your privacy.
+You can also find out more about Google Assistant and your privacy.

 Visibility of guest interactions

-When someone other than the person who set up the Google connected home device interacts with the device, for example via the Assistant, and the device does not recognize their voice, their communication history is stored in the activity history of the Google Account used to set up the device.
+When someone other than the person who set up the Google connected home device interacts with the device, for example via the Assistant, and the device does not recognise their voice, their communication history is stored in the activity history of the Google account used to set up the device.
 You can access this history at myactivity.google.com.
-If you allow guests to use your device, be sure they understand that their interactions will be stored by Google in your Google Account and that you can view and delete that information.
+If you allow guests to use your device, make sure that they understand that their interactions will be stored by Google in your Google account and that you can view and delete that information.
 When you have guests in your home, you may consider muting the microphone or unplugging and putting the device away.

 Limiting guests' ability to access your information

 To prevent others from accessing private information like reminders and calendar entries from your device, you can turn off Personal results in the Google Home app.
-This can be set device-by-device, so you can give a device in your bedroom different access to your information than a device in your kitchen.
+This can be set device by device, so you can give a device in your bedroom different access to your information from a device in your kitchen.